 Romulus (Samuel L. Jackson), also known as the Caveman, is a homeless schizophrenic man.
-In another life he was a brilliant concert pianist but now lives in a cave in Central Park.
+In another life he was a brilliant concert pianist, but he now lives in a cave in Central Park.
 After coming across a dead body, he decides it’s the work of his phantom enemy Steiberson, and vows to solve the case.
 A friend points him to David Leppenraub (Colm Feore), a famous photographer, who knew the deceased.
 Romulus infiltrates Leppenraub’s world, putting himself in jeopardy to find the truth.

 The film is less a horror movie than a psychological thriller, directed by Kasi Lemmons–did you know she directs?
 She’s more than just the white protagonist’s sassy best friend.
 I did find it disturbing.
 The main character is clearly delusional—or is he?
 We’re given little flashes throughout the film that force us to identify with him and his ideas, like a shot of him on a video camera while yelling at Steiberson, or whispers in his head that we can hear.
 There’s also the scene when he sees a murder on his T.V. (which isn’t even plugged in), but he finds a corpse outside in the morning.